SirDifferential/FolderGallery/README.md

 ## Motivation

 I googled around for a gallery tool that was short enough to read through in a few minutes without any external dependencies (excluding jquery).
-Most of them were overly engineering massive web apps with bells and whistles.
+Most of them were overly engineered massive web apps with bells and whistles.
 Frustrated, I figured the only way is to spend a couple of hours coding my own.

 This gallery works as follows: